phi-hein/VHoppAS/README.md

 ## Features
 - Randomized 3D positions and energies of localized states generated from an arbitrary user-supplied DOS
-- Flexible cut-off definitions for DOS range, hop distance and hop energy (incl. auto-adjustment)
+- Flexible cut-off definitions for DOS energy range, hop distance and hop energy (incl. auto-adjustment)
 - Initial electron distribution: Fermi-Dirac or step function
 - Multi-stage simulations with equilibration and repetitions for improved statistics
 - Electron transport with and without electric field
+- Validation of the Nernst-Einstein relation
-- Calculation of Haven ratio and partial entropy of electrons
+- Calculation of the partial entropy of electrons
 - Facile parameter studies, e.g. of temperature, chemical potential or electric field (optimized for parallel submission to cluster systems)
 - Optional fit of the electron distribution for effective temperature and effective chemical potential (e.g. at high electric field strength)
 - Detection of oscillations